1,000+ Opportunities

 gov Professional Development Opportunity Grant Haitian Creole - Kreyòl Ayisyen Hawaiian - ʻŌlelo Hawaiʻi Indonesian - bahasa Indonesia Kurdish (Kurmanji) - Kurdî Luxembourgish - lëtzebuergesch Scots Gaelic - Gàidhlig na h-Alba

-Based on current listing details, eligibility includes: Public schools in Carroll County, Maryland.
+According to the current listing, eligibility includes: Public schools in Carroll County, Maryland.
 Funding is for performers listed in the ACAAC Arts in Education Directory or on the Maryland State Arts Council (MSAC) Arts in Education registry.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.